Intimate clay classroom in Oakland specializing in beginners: flexible schedule, small classes, chill vibes.

 Trimming is when you work with the piece after it has dried a little bit and become “leather hard.”
 The clay is no longer wet and sticky: it is more like the consistency of chocolate.
 When we trim, we flip our piece upside down.
 We secure it to the wheel and carve it with metal loop tools, changing the shape of the bottom and creating a foot.
 This allows for our piece to sit on top of the table in a more elegant way.

-• I recommend wearing clothes that you are comfortable in, stretchy pants and things that you don't mind getting clay on.
+I recommend wearing clothes that you are comfortable in, stretchy pants and things that you don't mind getting clay on.
 Clay comes out of clothes but can be challenging to get out of jewelry.
 If you think of it, trim your nails beforehand.
-If you have long nails that you want to keep, I can work with up to ¼” an inch nails.
-Any longer and I ask that you come in in between nail sessions so you can experience shaping the clay with your finger pads.
-As with any novel, physical activity, please make sure to let me know about any injuries, limitations or chronic pain; hydrate and eat well the day of your session, and remember that there's no bathroom on site so use please one beforehand.
+If you have long nails that you want to keep, we can make it work.
+As with any novel, physical activity, please make sure to let me know about any injuries, limitations or chronic pain; hydrate and eat well the day of your session!